lm2-poly/FIRM/README.md

 Flow-Induced Reconfiguration Model based on the Corotational Finite Element Method

 ## Description
-This software is based on the implementation of the corotational framework for shells from Caselli & Bisegna (2013).
-Moreover, the finite element assembly solver is based on an anynonymous contributor's implementation.
-A relaxed Newton-Raphson and an arc-length method solver is implemented to allow for the resolution of flow-induced reconfiguration problems.
+This software was developped to generate all the results for the paper Lamoureux, Ramananarivo, Melancon & Gosselin "Simulating flow-induced reconfiguration by coupling corotational plate finite elements with a simplified pressure drag" accepted for publication in *Extreme Mechanics Letters*.
+It is based on the implementation of the corotational framework for shells from Caselli & Bisegna (2013) and combined with an empirical drag formulation that enables solving for the large deformations of elastic shell structures subjected to wind.

+A relaxed Newton-Raphson and an arc-length method solver are implemented to allow for the resolution of flow-induced reconfiguration problems.
 Analysis functions are given as starting points for further analysis.
 Moreover, the addition of computing loads is presented.
 Some meshing files are given and are based off a working installation of GMSH using python.
 Multiple verification cases have been tested and compared with analytical/numerical/experimental results and give good agreement, suggesting an adequate formulation of a simple reconfiguration solver.

+Cite this work as
+Lamoureux, D., Ramananarivo, S., Melancon, D., Gosselin, F.P.
+"Simulating flow-induced reconfiguration by coupling corotational plate finite elements with a simplified pressure drag" accepted for publication in *Extreme Mechanics Letters*.

 ## Prerequisites
 You will need a functional MATLAB license and installation.
 Octave is currently